FarronF/limerick-council-meetings/meetings/2015/03/23-Full Meeting of Limerick City and County Council/Minutes of Meeting - Limerick City & County Council - 26th January 2015.md

 University Hospital Limerick to address a future Meeting of Limerick City and County

-Council in relation to overcrowding in the Accident and Emergency Department.--- **12**
+Council in relation to overcrowding in the Accident and Emergency Department.
+---
+**12**

 14.